paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

    dispute concludes in all cases?
 The answer is nuanced, but in general we cannot rely on it.
-The problem is first, that finalization and approval-voting is an off-chain process so there is no global consensus: As soon as at least f+1 honest (f= n/3, where n is the number of validators/nodes) nodes have seen the dispute conclude, finalization will take place and approval votes will be cleared.
+The problem is first, that finalization and approval-voting is an off-chain process so there is no global consensus: As soon as at least f+1 honest (f=n/3, where n is the number of validators/nodes) nodes have seen the dispute conclude, finalization will take place and approval votes will be cleared.
 This would still be fine, if we had some guarantees that those honest nodes will be able to include those